 The Corporate Ten-year Strategy sets several key targets for 2025 that vegetation management contributes to:

 - Our waterways and towpaths will be safe to use and enjoy and safe places to work and volunteer:

 - 95% of the network will be easy to navigate by different forms of powered and non-powered craft, meeting our published navigation standards.
 All our principal assets will be managed efficiently and safely, with at least 85% of principal assets condition graded C or above, with fewer than 3% of our flood management assets graded D/ E;

 - Our waterways and towpaths will form part of the wider green infrastructure network and will be valued as havens for people and wildlife, with a 10% increase in net habitat gain over the strategy period.

-Our Vegetation management is undertaken at various fixed times of the year, depending upon the activity.
+Our vegetation management is undertaken at different times of the year.
 For example, our grass cutting is done from spring onwards, but not during winter.
 While our offside vegetation works are done during autumn and winter.
-If we need to change the vegetation specification for management at a site for a specific reason, we have a fixed time in the year when we are reviewing next year’s program where we will make those decisions.
+If we need to change the vegetation specification for management at a site for a specific reason, we have a fixed time in the year when we are reviewing the next year’s program where we will make those decisions.

-We will take information from customers and staff throughout the year, but nothing may change until the next year when we have considered the program and implications for costs and deliverability.
-In some instances, issues we experience are to do with things like weather or access that impacts the delivery of our vegetation management and not that our planned management is wrong.
+We take information from customers and staff throughout the year, but changes may not be made until the following year once we have had an opportunity to consider the programme and implications for costs and deliverability.
+In some instances, we experience difficulties due to such things as the weather or access, and this impacts on what we do, when or how we do it.